 If you have leaky gut, it means your intestines have — in a manner of speaking — sprung leaks.
-Through these leaks flow food and toxins, creating inflammation that drives symptoms.
+Food and toxins flow through these leaks, creating inflammation that drives symptoms.

-Just ten years ago, the medical community largely ignored the role of leaky gut in chronic disease.
+Just 10 years ago, the medical community largely ignored the role of leaky gut in chronic disease.
 This is changing.

-Researchers have now linked leaky gut to a number of gut disorders — like celiac disease — and a spectrum of other autoimmune conditions[*].
+Researchers have now linked leaky gut to a number of gut disorders, such as celiac disease, and a spectrum of other autoimmune conditions[*].

-So while it’s too early to claim that collagen hydrolysate “heals your gut” — the evidence is encouraging.
+While it’s too early to claim that collagen hydrolysate “heals your gut,” the evidence is encouraging.

-Just remember: collagen should be an addition to — not a replacement for — the protein in your diet.
-Although collagen is a great source of glycine, it’s not so high in branched chain amino acids like leucine, which are crucial for muscle growth.
+Remember: collagen should be an addition to — not a replacement for — the protein in your diet.
+Although collagen is a great source of glycine, it’s not high in branched-chain amino acids (BCAAs) such as leucine, which are crucial for muscle growth.

 - Collagen protein powder (collagen peptides, hydrolyzed collagen, and collagen hydrolysate)